isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Survey.md

   - Positive about device: Reflects overall positive sentiment.

 - Strongest disagreements:
-  - Device has its own personality: Women do not see their device as "human".
+  - Device has its own personality: Women do not perceive their device as "human".
-  - Device helps me create relationships: Women do no see their device as a social tool.
+  - Device helps me create relationships: Wearables are not seen as social tools by women.

 ## 4) Visualizations

-Two bars were created to visualize the distribution of strong opinions ("Strongly Agree" and "Strongly Disagree") across various survey questions.
+Bar charts were created to visualize the distribution of strong opinions.

-### 4.1 Bar charts to show women's strong opinions
+### 4.1 Bar charts for women's strong opinions

 Sample code

 ``` r
 # Function to create and save plots for each group
 create_and_save_plot <- function(group_name, questions){